TrueFit/GildedRose/README.md

 Approach:

+This solution is build using dotnet core.
+It contains a Web and Console interface.
+The inventory information is stored in a MySql database that is held in a docker container (this simulates a distrubuted architecture)
+The Web interface is build with ASP.Net core and react.

 This solution has multiple pieces.
 1. GRBusinessLogic - This project handled the Business Logic and Database connection of the the solution
 2. GRConsoleApp - A Command line interface to the application
-3. GRApi - Web API for this solution
-4. GRWeb - The Web Page front end for this solution
+2. GRWeb - The API and Web Page front end for this solution

+-- Build and Run the Application

 -- Future Considerations (Phase 2):
 1. Allow for restock of Inventory and deal with the same item that stoked a different times.
 (Handle the same Item with a different SellIn and Quality).
 2. Allow for the addition of more categories by storing them in the database.
+3. Enhange End or Day Process to check if has already been done for the day

 ----- Inital Requirements --------
 Gilded Rose